 The Apple TV may not have topped our list of the best streaming boxes you can buy, but it’s still a great piece of hardware, especially if you’re all-in on the Apple ecosystem or just want to control your TV from your iPhone (which is handy if you lose the Apple TV’s tiny remote).
 While early models were somewhat hamstrung by a lack of features, the App Store — available on the fourth-generation Apple TV and the more recent Apple TV 4K — opens the door to a whole new level of usefulness.
 The only problem is that the sheer number of apps to sort through can be daunting, which is why we put together this guide.

-Editor’s note: You’ll notice a few notable exclusions from this list, like Netflix and Hulu, as well as the apps for various streaming services like Sling TV, DirecTV Now, and PlayStation Vue.
+Editor’s note: You’ll notice a few notable exclusions from this list, like Netflix and Hulu, as well as the apps for various streaming services like Sling TV and DirecTV Now.
 This is because not only are many of these apps no-brainers, but a lot of them will be dictated by which services you’re subscribed to already.
 Aside from that, if something offers a feature or function that your Apple TV would be sorely lacking without, we’ll include it below.
+Because of that, we’ve included PlayStation Vue, which offers tighter integration with the Apple TV than other services.

 Movies & TV